HunterGerlach/demo-ocp-to-rhoai/README.md

 This repo contains a minimal, fully runnable demo that shows a small path from a simple “current state” architecture to a deployable OpenShift 4.19 demo.
 It includes:

-* A **Rust queue broker** (REST API + enhanced UI) that: accepts requests, writes a job row to Postgres, publishes a message to RabbitMQ, and exposes job status endpoints and a `/ui` page for quick interaction.
+* A **Rust queue broker** (REST API + enhanced UI with file uploads) that: accepts requests, writes a job row to Postgres, publishes a message to RabbitMQ, and exposes job status endpoints and a `/ui` page for quick interaction.
-* A **Python worker** that consumes RabbitMQ messages, downloads two small **pickled** Hugging Face models ([iris classifier](https://huggingface.co/skops-tests/iris-sklearn-1.0-logistic_regression-without-config) + [diabetes regressor](https://huggingface.co/skops-tests/tabularregression-sklearn-latest-hist_gradient_boosting_regressor-with-config-pickle)), runs inference, and writes results back to Postgres.
+* A **Python worker** that consumes RabbitMQ messages, downloads ML models from Hugging Face ([iris classifier](https://huggingface.co/skops-tests/iris-sklearn-1.0-logistic_regression-without-config), [diabetes regressor](https://huggingface.co/skops-tests/tabularregression-sklearn-latest-hist_gradient_boosting_regressor-with-config-pickle), [YOLOv8 object detection](https://huggingface.co/ultralytics/yolov8n)) plus a lightweight audio classifier, runs inference, and writes results back to Postgres.
 * Kubernetes resources (OpenShift Template) that build images (BuildConfigs), create ImageStreams, and deploy as **Kubernetes Deployments** (OpenShift 4.19 friendly).
 * Helpful deployment, build, and debug steps for common platform issues (disk pressure, build failures due to Rust transitive crates, build resource hints, tolerations for demo).